CloudSmith-Agent-Beta/pethospital/README.md

 1. Create a feature branch
 2. Make changes
 3. Submit a pull request
-4. After approval and merge, changes will be automatically deployed
+4. After approval and merge, changes will be automatically deployed.